-Let's begin with a dental implant definition, which is a dental procedure that replaces the damaged or missing teeth with artificial ones that look and work exactly like real teeth.
-The tooth root is replaced with a metal post, which forms the main foundation to install the new restoration "crown".
+Dental implant surgery is a dental procedure that replaces damaged or missing teeth with artificial ones that look and work exactly like real teeth.
+The tooth root is replaced with a metal post, which serves as the primary foundation for the installation of the new restoration "crown."

 Dental implants can be a better choice than dentures or bridgework for several cases, especially, when the patient suffers from many missing teeth that cannot help with those two procedures.
-Nowadays, immediate dental implant procedure which is a modern type of dental implant is used.
-It is immediately fitted on the same day the tooth is removed.
+Nowadays, an immediate dental implant procedure, which is a modern type of dental implant, is used.
+It is fitted on the same day the tooth is extracted.
 This cutting-edge technology can reduce dentist visits, saving significant time which was required for classic dental implants before.

-Not everyone can be a good candidate for dental implants, you must enjoy good health without any chronic disease, such as heart or blood diseases, and system immunity problems.
-Furthermore, dental implants require healthy gum and enough jaw bone mass which allows well dental implant placement.
-To prepare for the operation, some procedures must be followed:
+Not everyone can be a good candidate for dental implants, you must enjoy good health without any chronic diseases, such as heart or blood diseases, and system immunity problems.
+Additionally, dental implant placing requires healthy gum and enough jaw bone mass, allowing for well dental implant placement.: Some tips must be followed to prepare for the operation: